Activating Mars mission software on Earth

 The PIXLISE product team at NASA Jet Propulsion Laboratory approached me to distill its capabilities into a compelling story to engage a new world of users.

-RESEARCH OVERVIEW
+RESEARCH

 Crash course in the product, existing users, business, and competition

-To say I was (and still am) a beginner at planetary geoscience is an understatement.
 With research, I grew a deep understanding of PIXLISE’s capabilities and uncovered how the Mars use case and overarching NASA mission objectives differentiate PIXLISE from market software in a favorable way.

-INFO ARCHITECTURE / TAXONOMY
+INFORMATION ARCHITECTURE / TAXONOMY

-Diverse user workflows require detailed content organization
+Diverse, nonlinear workflows demand detailed content organization

 There’s no one “happy path” in scientific investigation.
 Through 15+ interviews and demos with scientist users, we were initially overwhelmed with the high variation in the features used and the ways they are utilized.

-Despite this variation, I found patterns through prototyping (rough) artifacts and reviewing them with the product team and scientist experts.
+I identified patterns between these nuggets of information through prototyping artifacts and reviewing them with the product team and scientist experts.
+At last, I devised a comprehensive organization of product feature information with seven levels of granularity.

 The clear, structured taxonomy translated gracefully into the Landing and Product page wireframes, and is a huge improvement to the 4 cards on the site previously.